Childhood stroke

 Chris: [06:20] And do we know what causes these strokes?
 Are they the same for the perinatal stroke and for the childhood stroke?

 Mark: [06:27] They're different, which is I suppose one of the main reasons that we separate the two age groups from each other.
 In perinatal stroke the causes of stroke are poorly understood.
 There are factors that can occur during the pregnancy, such as high blood pressure, that are associated with increased risk of stroke.
 There are factors during the delivery, which include the need for what we call instrumental delivery.
-That would be a forceps or a thing called the ventouse, which is like a suction cup, or a ceasarean if the baby is in poor condition, so they're not breathing and they're what we call being "flat at birth" and may need some resuscitation.
+That would be a forceps or a thing called the ventouse, which is like a suction cup, or a cesarean if the baby is in poor condition, so they're not breathing and they're what we call being "flat at birth" and may need some resuscitation.

 The feeling is that if the baby, if there's some complications around the delivery or during the pregnancy, that they are factors that we recognise occur more commonly in babies with stroke compared to babies who do not have stroke.
 And then in childhood, our understanding is somewhat better.
 Although when we talk about causes of stroke we talk about risk factors which are conditions that you have that may predispose you to stroke.
 In adults that's things like having high blood pressure or high cholesterol, diabetes.